$G$-fixed Hilbert schemes on $K3$ surfaces, modular forms, and eta products: The local partition function

-Let $G\subset SU(2)$ be a subgroup where the corresponding root system $\Delta$ is of $D$ or $E$ type.
-Then $\{\pm 1 \}\subset G$ and let $H\subset SO(3)$ be the quotient
+Let $G\subset \SU(2)$ be a subgroup where the corresponding root system $\Delta$ is of $D$ or $E$ type.
+Then $\{\pm 1 \}\subset G$ and let $H\subset \SO(3)$ be the quotient

 The induced action of $H$ on $\PP^{1}\cong S^{2}$ is by rotations.
-Indeed, $H$ is the symmetry group of a regular polyhedral decomposition of $S^{2}$ which is given by the platonic solids in the $E_{n}$ case and the decomposition into two hemispherical $(n-2)$-gons in the $D_{n}$ case. $H$ is generated by rotations of order $\varp$, $\varq$, $\varr$, obtained by rotating about the center of an edge, a face, or a vertex respectively. $H$ has a group presentation:
+Indeed, $H$ is the symmetry group of a regular polyhedral decomposition of $S^{2}$ which is given by the platonic solids in the $E_{n}$ case and the decomposition into two hemispherical $(n-2)$-gons in the $D_{n}$ case. $H$ is generated by rotations of order $\varp$, $\varq$, $\varr$, obtained by rotating about the center of an edge, a face, or a vertex respectively.
+The group $H$ has the following presentation:

 Let $M=|H|$ be the order of $H$ and let $E,F,V$ be the number of edges, faces, and vertices respectively.
 Then